davidgriesel/03_streaming_service_database_queries/sql-queries/01 - profiling-cleaning-eda-markdown.md

 *(For full results, see profiling-cleaning-eda-results.csv)*

 ## Observations
-- The initial table list aligns with the ERD.
+- The table list aligns with the ERD.
-- No unexpected tables were present.
 - Database structure suggests operational processes centered around rentals, inventory, and customer management.
-- Full schema pattern (e.g., star or galaxy schema) will be validated after exploring relationships in later sections.
+- Full schema pattern (e.g., star or galaxy schema).

 [⬆️ Back to Top](#)